bernardopericacho/htsqs/README.md

 ## Features

-* **High throughput** - ability to set multiple consumers that concurrently receive messages from AWS SQS and push them into a single channel for consumption
+* **High throughput** - a subscriber has the ability to create multiple consumers that concurrently receive messages from AWS SQS and push them into a single channel for consumption
 * **Late ACK** - mechanism for acknowledging messages once they have been processed
 * **Message visibility** modify message visibility
 * **Error processing** - error processing to decide whether to stop consuming and exponential backoff setup when errors occur